Build your first Supply Chain

 ...

-The CLI generated SupplyChain manifest has the following information:
+The CLI-generated SupplyChain manifest has the following information:

-• Name of the SupplyChain.
+• The name of the SupplyChain.

 • The Kind definition of the Developer API (Workload) it will create.